EmployeeIssues.comU.S. Employee Rights in Plain English

 • Educational institutions

-This is only a general overview of eligibility at the Federal level.
-Other special rules might apply.
-For example, under specific circumstances and with governmental permission, employers may pay certain students, apprentices and disabled persons less than the current minimum wage.
+This is only an overview of minimum wage eligibility at the Federal level.
+Other special rules as well as exemptions might apply.
+For example, under specific circumstances and with the permission of the U.S. Department of Labor, employers may pay certain full-time students, student learners and disabled persons less than the current minimum wage rate.
+Child labor rules also apply.

 Next Page > Minimum Wage Laws